Heinrich Gross: Youth and education

 Heinrich Gross was born in Vienna on 14 November 1915.
 His parents, Karl and Petronella Gross, were in the wool and knitwear business.
 His father died before Heinrich was born and his mother placed him in a Catholic boarding school for his early education.
 He graduated from a public high school in 1934 and received a medical degree in 1939 from the University of Vienna.

-In 1932 Gross became a member of the Hitler Youth and joined the Sturmabteilung in 1934.
+In 1932, Gross became a member of the Hitler Youth and joined the Sturmabteilung in 1934.
 He remained a member throughout the period 1934 to 1938 when these organizations were outlawed in Austria.
 After Germany annexed Austria in 1938, Gross joined the Nazi Party.

 Euthanasia program

 Euthanasia was commonly practiced long before the infamous Nazi concentration camps.
 The euthanasia program was introduced to the German people as an efficient manner to obtain a Master Race for the Nazi people and an economic relief to families.
 As Nazi popularity grew and the economy still struggled, these options were widely accepted by the German people.
 Am Spiegelgrund was a youth care facility on the grounds of a mental institution.
 From the years of 1940 to 1945 it was used for mentally handicapped adults or children.
 During their stay they suffered numerous forms of torture and up to 800 people were murdered there.
 Gross began in pavilion 15 in November 1940.
 By 1942 he had killed more children than any other doctor in the hospital.
 He became the leading psychiatrist and began studying the neurology of mentally handicapped children.
 With the passing of Aktion T4 the killings increased and Gross began to harvest the brains of his victims for further study.
-In 1943 Gross was called for military service, returning pretty regularly for research until his capture in 1945.
+In 1943 Gross was called for military service, returning fairly regularly for research until his capture in 1945.
 Gross was held in Soviet custody from 1945 to December 1947.
-After his release, Gross was arrested by Austrian authorities and put on trial for murder for his involvement in the murder of a child.
+After his release, Gross was arrested by Austrian authorities and put on trial for his involvement in the murder of a child.
 In March 1950, he was convicted of being an accessory to manslaughter and sentenced to two years in prison.
 Gross was released from prison on 1 April 1950.
 His conviction was overturned in 1951.